GoogleCloudPlatform/database-assessment/README.md

 ```

 5. Repeat step 3 for all Oracle databases that you want to assess.

-Part 2 - Importing the data collected into Google Big Query for analysis
+##Step 2 - Importing the data collected into Google Big Query for analysis
+	*  This step can be skipped if using Google Cloud Shell

-	*  create a service account and download the key. set GOOGLE_APPLICATION_CREDENTIALS to point to the downloaded key.
+		* create a service account and download the key.
+		* set GOOGLE_APPLICATION_CREDENTIALS to point to the downloaded key.
 Make sure the service account has BigQuery Admin privelege.
-[GCP documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts#before-you-begin ) has more details on how to create and use service accounts.`
+		* [GCP documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts#before-you-begin ) has more details on how to create and use service accounts.
 	* create a python virtual environment to install dependencies and execute the `optimusprime.py` script

 ```
 	python3 -m venv /<work-directory>/op-venv